 Artist Statement

-My dance work is inspired by Camille A. Brown's nuanced and abstract storytelling through gesture and the dynamic athleticism of Darrell Grand Moultrie which feels like a quintessential expression of the American spirit, vibrant, sharp and free.
-These are two African American choreographers I've worked with who's influences serve as a compass for the world my movement lives in.
+My choreography was inspired by Pearl Ann Porter's improvisational storytelling, Camille A.Brown's nuanced and abstract storytelling through gesture, and the dynamic athleticism of Darrell Grand Moultrie, which feels like a quintessential expression of the American spirit, vibrant, sharp, and free.
+These are choreographers I've worked with who's influences serve as a compass for my choreography.

 Josephine Baker, Billie Holiday, Ella Fitzgerald, Eartha Kitt, Nina Simone, Sarah Vaughan, Betty Davis, Erykah Badu and India Arie are some of the musical artists who have inspired my work.
 Each of them have drastically different backgrounds and one thing in common, they are all African American women who were born and raised in the US.
 What a specific experience.
 Even though they are all stylistically so different, they all have a certain potency of performance, insistence on clarity of style, superb delivery and quality of performance that feels distinctly like an African American expression.
 I see myself among them.